Fidelio Tata, PhD⎢Embedded MiCA CASP CPD & Competence Frameworks

 • Role-based competency outcomes

-• Supervisory submission support materials;
+• Supervisory submission support materials

 • Preparing post‑training competency reports summarizing outcomes, compliance mapping, and recommended next steps